Violet Astor, Baroness Astor of Hever: Personal life

+Lord Charles was killed in action on 30 October 1914 in World War I.

+Second marriage

-Secondly, on 28 August 1916, she married John Jacob Astor, 1st Baron Astor of Hever (1886–1971), of Hever Castle in Kent and of Carlton House Terrace in Westminster, the youngest son of William Waldorf Astor, 1st Viscount Astor.
+After the death of her first husband, she remarried on 28 August 1916 to John Jacob Astor, 1st Baron Astor of Hever (1886–1971), of Hever Castle in Kent and of Carlton House Terrace in Westminster, the youngest son of William Waldorf Astor, 1st Viscount Astor.
 He supported Neville Chamberlain and was elevated to the Peerage on 21 January 1956 as Baron Astor "of Hever".
-She moved with her husband to France in 1962.
 By Astor she had three sons: